-Cornerback Jalen Ramsey ‘Overjoyed’ For ‘New Chapter Starting’ With Rams
+NESN

 Jalen Ramsey is on the move and couldn’t be happier about it.

 The cornerback was traded from the Jacksonville Jaguars to the Los Angeles Rams in exchange for two first-round picks Tuesday night.
-Ramsey requested a trade out of Jacksonville after its 0-2 start and finally pulled the trigger after reportedly turning down other big offers.
+Ramsey requested a trade out of Jacksonville after its 0-2 start and the Jags finally pulled the trigger after reportedly turning down other big offers.

 So how does Ramsey feel with a fresh start ahead of him?